-- 9. In the box below, provide descriptions and workings of the material temporary differences included in the following items, as recorded in the asterisked categories in 5a(i) of Schedule 5a: - 9.1 Income not included in regulatory profit / (loss) before tax but taxable - 9.2 Expenditure or loss in regulatory profit / (loss) before tax but not deductible

-9.3 Income included in regulatory profit / (loss) before tax but not taxable

-9.4 Expenditure or loss deductible but not in regulatory profit / (loss) before tax
+- 9. In the box below, provide descriptions and workings of the material temporary differences included in the following items, as recorded in the asterisked categories in 5a(i) of Schedule 5a: - 9.1 Income not included in regulatory profit / (loss) before tax but taxable - 9.2 Expenditure or loss in regulatory profit / (loss) before tax but not deductible - 9.3 Income included in regulatory profit / (loss) before tax but not taxable - 9.4 Expenditure or loss deductible but not in regulatory profit / (loss) before tax

-Box 6: Tempor ary differences
+Box 6: Temporary differences [Insert text here]

-[Inse rt text h ere]

-5.4.

-Relat ed party y transactions: disclosure of related party transactions (Schedule 5b)
+Related party transactions: disclosure of related party transactions (Schedule 5b)

-10. disclo box below, provide descriptions of related party transactions beyond those used in Schedule 5b including identification and descriptions as to the nature of city attributable costs disclosed under subclause 2.3.62.3.7(2)(b).
+10. In the box below, provide descriptions of related party transactions beyond those disclosed in Schedule 5b including identification and descriptions as to the nature of directly attributable costs disclosed under subclause 2.3.6(2)(b).

-Box 7: Related party transactions
+Box 7: Related party transactions [Insert text here]

-[Inse rt text h ere]